-Indira Gandhi was assassinated by two Sikh bodyguards after the 1984 military assault on the Golden Temple in Amritsar, the holiest site of the Sikh community.
+Indira Gandhi was assassinated by two Sikh bodyguards after the 1984 military assault on the Golden Temple in Amritsar, the holiest site of the Sikh religion.
 The two bodyguards were her most trusted and favorite servants, they had never failed in their service.
 But she had ignored the bodyguards’ true personality, their devotion to their faith.
 Did she not have the slightest clue that she might have wronged the Sikh faith with Operation Blue Star?
 The turning against and killing her by two most reliable men suggests that the operation was more than a little harsh and inconsiderate.
 There was obviously some blindness, an almost unbelievable naiveté on Indira’s part, that she failed to perceive the two bodyguards as wounded men of faith.

 The Mukherjee Commission

 The Indian government was asked by a court to have an investigation and report made on Subhas Chandra Bose, a.k.a.
 Netaji’s death, but as the report concluded that the known version (plane crash) was not true, the government buried the report.